asift91/Manual_Migration/option1.md

 - **Network Template:** Network Template will create virtual network,Network Security Group, Network Interface, subnet, Public IP, Load Balancer/App gateway and Redis cache etc.
      - Creates a virtual network with string as name , apiVersion, Location and DNS server name.
-     - The AddressSpace that contains an array of IP address ranges that can be used by subnets
+     - The AddressSpace that contains an array of IP address ranges that can be used by subnets.

     - **Virtual network:** An Azure Virtual Network is a representation of your own network in the cloud.
 It is a logical isolation of the Azure cloud dedicated to your subscription.
 When you create a VNet, your services and VMs within your VNet can communicate directly and securely with each other in the cloud.
 More details [Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
     - **Network Security Group:** A network security group (NSG) is a networking filter (firewall) containing a list of security rules allowing or denying network traffic to resources connected to Azure VNets.
 For more details [network security group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview).